itclubKec/AI-MLBootCamp2024/README.md

 ## Overview

-This repository is designed to track the progress of various projects developed during the IT Club Bootcamp 2024.
+This repository is designed to track the progress of various projects developed during the AI/ML Bootcamp 2024.
 Each project is stored as a subtree, which enables participants to work independently while maintaining a clear structure within the main repository.

 ## Project Structure